project-chip/connectedhomeip/examples/lock-app/efr32/README.md

     **Push Button 1**
         Toggles the bolt state On/Off

--   Once the device is provisonned and it will join the Thread network is established Look for the RTT log [DL] Device Role: CHILD [DL] Partition Id:
+-   Once the device is provisioned, it will join the Thread network is established, look for the RTT log
+    ```
+        [DL] Device Role: CHILD
+        [DL] Partition Id:0x6A7491B7
-    0x6A7491B7 [DL] \_OnPlatformEvent default: event->Type = 32778 [DL]
+        [DL] \_OnPlatformEvent default: event->Type = 32778
-    OpenThread State Changed (Flags: 0x00000001) [DL] Thread Unicast Addresses:
+        [DL] OpenThread State Changed (Flags: 0x00000001)
+        [DL] Thread Unicast Addresses:
-    [DL] 2001:DB8::E1A2:87F1:7D5D:FECA/64 valid preferred [DL]
+        [DL]    2001:DB8::E1A2:87F1:7D5D:FECA/64 valid preferred
-    FDDE:AD00:BEEF::FF:FE00:2402/64 valid preferred rloc [DL]
+        [DL]    FDDE:AD00:BEEF::FF:FE00:2402/64 valid preferred rloc
-    FDDE:AD00:BEEF:0:383F:5E81:A05A:B168/64 valid preferred [DL]
+        [DL]    FDDE:AD00:BEEF:0:383F:5E81:A05A:B168/64 valid preferred
-    FE80::D8F2:592E:C109:CF00/64 valid preferred [DL] LwIP Thread interface addresses updated [DL] FE80::D8F2:592E:C109:CF00 IPv6 link-local address, preferred) [DL] FDDE:AD00:BEEF:0:383F:5E81:A05A:B168 Thread mesh-local
+        [DL]    FE80::D8F2:592E:C109:CF00/64 valid preferred
+        [DL] LwIP Thread interface addresses updated
+        [DL] FE80::D8F2:592E:C109:CF00 IPv6 link-local address, preferred)
+        [DL] FDDE:AD00:BEEF:0:383F:5E81:A05A:B168 Thread mesh-local address, preferred)
-    address, preferred) [DL] 2001:DB8::E1A2:87F1:7D5D:FECA IPv6 global unicast address, preferred)
+        [DL] 2001:DB8::E1A2:87F1:7D5D:FECA IPv6 global unicast address, preferred)
+    ```

-    Keep The gloabl unicast address, It is to be used to reach the Device with the chip-tool The device will be promoted to Router shortly after [DL] Device Role: ROUTER
+    Keep The global unicast address; It is to be used to reach the Device with the chip-tool.
+The device will be promoted to Router shortly after [DL] Device Role: ROUTER

-    (you can verify that the device is on the thread netowrk with the command `router table` using a serial terminal (screen / minicom etc.) on the board running the lighting-app example You can also get the address list with the command ipaddr again in the serial termianl )
+    (you can verify that the device is on the thread network with the command `router table` using a serial terminal (screen / minicom etc.) on the board running the lighting-app example.
+You can also get the address list with the command ipaddr again in the serial terminal )

--   Using chip-tool you can now control the lock status with on/off command such as `chip-tool onoff on 1` \*\* Currently, chip-tool for Mac or Linux do not yet have the Thread provisionning feature `chip-tool bypass <Global ipv6 address of the node> 11097` You can Provision the Chip device using Chip tool Android or iOS app or Through CLI commands on your OT BR
+-   Using chip-tool you can now control the lock status with on/off command such as `chip-tool onoff on 1`

+    \*\* Currently, chip-tool for Mac or Linux do not yet have the Thread provisioning feature `chip-tool bypass <Global ipv6 address of the node> 11097`

+    You can provision the Chip device using Chip tool Android or iOS app or through CLI commands on your OT BR

 ### Notes

 -   Depending on your network settings your router might not provide native ipv6 addresses to your devices (Border router / PC).
-If this is the case, you need to add a static ipv6 addresses on both device and then a ipv6 route to the border router on your PC
+If this is the case, you need to add a static ipv6 addresses on both device and then an ipv6 route to the border router on your PC

           # On Border Router :